destine/othello/README.md

 `build/reverse -playerOne human -playerTwo greedy`

-To begin a game with the AI "Greedy" as dark (player one) and itself as light (player two):
+To begin a match between "Greedy" against itself:

 `build/reverse -playerOne greedy -playerTwo greedy`

+By default, the above commands will begin ten rounds.
+To override this setting, simply use the -rounds option.

+`build/reverse -playerOne greedy -playerTwo greedy -rounds 1`

 ### About the Game